Showing Homes in Cold Weather: Tips for Real Estate Agents

 Clear the Entryway of Any Clutter

 Once inside the property, ensure that the entrance to the property is clutter free so your client can easily make their way inside rather than being stuck in the doorway in the cold.
 It’s also advisable to make space for your client to place any items such as coats, hats, and scarves so they aren’t stuck holding them throughout the viewing.
-If there is no space for these items in the entryway, offer to take them from your client and neatly store them somewhere for the duration of the showing.
+If there is no space for these items in the entryway, offer to take them from your client.
+Neatly store items somewhere for the duration of the showing.

 Offer a Hot Drink

-There’s nothing better than a hot drink to warm up with on a cold, blustery day.
-Offer to pick up a choice of tea, coffee, and hot chocolate for your client, that way when your client arrives they have something tasty and warm to enjoy while you show them around.
+There’s nothing better than a hot drink to warm up with on a cold, winter day.
+Offer to pick up a choice of tea, coffee, and hot chocolate for your client.
+When your client arrives they have something tasty and warm to enjoy while you show them around.
 Even the simple act of offering to pick up a warm beverage is enough to show the client you care.

 Be mindful to take their empty cups from them once the drinks are finished so they aren’t stuck holding them unnecessarily.
-Additionally, be sure that all trash is properly disposed of, prior to leaving the property.
+Additionally, dispose of all trash prior to leaving the property.

 Consider a ‘No Shoes’ Policy

 If the home you are showing is currently occupied, consider asking buyers to remove their shoes when they arrive.
-This prevents dirt and slush from being traipsed through the property which is unsightly and unsanitary.
-If the property is vacant, you may want to allow your client to keep their shoes on during the showing, but take a moment to mop and vacuum the floors before any further showings take place.
+This prevents dirt and slush from being traipsed through the property.
+If the property is vacant, you may want to allow your client to keep their shoes on during the showing.
+Take a moment to mop and vacuum the floors before any further showings take place.

 Stage the Home for Cold Home Showings

-As already mentioned, creating a cozy atmosphere will go a long way to making a property feel liveable in bad weather.
-Keep lighting warm and opt for lamps and candles instead of harsh overhead lights, and if there is a fireplace, having it lit will create a beautiful ambiance to contrast the bad weather outside.
+Creating a cozy atmosphere will go a long way to making a property feel livable in bad weather.
+Utilize lamps, candles, or a fireplace, to create a warm atmosphere and beautiful ambiance to contrast the bad weather outside.

 If it’s cold enough, speak to the seller to request that the heating will be on.
 If a buyer is shivering throughout a showing they will associate the property with feeling uncomfortable which could put them off making an offer.